MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Maryland

-For each Filing Status of Maryland
+For each Filing Status of Maryland:

-Standard Deduction Minimum is $1,800 from $1,700 Standard Deduction Maximum is $2,700 from $2,550
+- Standard Deduction Minimum is $1,800 from $1,700
+- Standard Deduction Maximum is $2,700 from $2,550
-The Standard Deduction Percent remains at 15 percent.
+- The Standard Deduction Percent remains at 15 percent.

 For Filing Status of AAMAR (Anne Arundel MFJ/HOH).